langfield/ki/README.md

   `shutil.copyfile()` call).
 * Changes are only pulled when the hash of the database has changed.
 * Warnings for duplicate notes, unhealthy notes, etc.
-* Cards for a single note split across multiple decks (these are represented with symlinks).
 * Potential interoperation with mobile apps.
 The note grammar is programming language-agnostic, and so a parser could be written in e.g. Kotlin to import decks from GitHub right on your phone, but this would take a nontrivial